hide() in jQuery

-This method is similar to the CSS property (display:"none").
-But in here the value of the display property is saved in jQuery's data cache.
+This method is such as the CSS property (display:"none").
+But here the value of the display property is saved in jQuery's data cache.
 By doing so the hidden value can be restored to its initial value

 .hide() can be used as an animation method by providing a duration, a plain object, or a "complete" function.

 When the .hide() is used as the animation method, the width, height, and opacity of the elements are animated simultaneously.

 Durations are specified in milliseconds, higher values are used to indicate slower animations.

 By setting jQuery.fx.off = true all jQuery effects can be turned off globally , which in turn sets the duration to 0.

 The above syntax is used to hide the elements immediately without any animation.

 - duration - It is optional and is used to specify the delay.
 It can have three values

 - number - Integer values are given in milliseconds.